Effectiveness and detection of denial of service attacks in Tor: Detection in Practice

 \subsection{The algorithm in simulation}

 We implement this detection algorithm against our simulation of the denial-of-service attack described in Section~\ref{sec:sim-results}.
-Our implementation is as follows: \begin{enumerate} \item Mark some number of relays as attackers as described in Section~\ref{sec:sim-results}. \item Choose a \emph{suspect cutoff rate} ($\scr$) and a \emph{guilty cutoff rate} ($\gcr$). \item Perform suspect-node detection: \begin{enumerate} \item Choose $l$ equally-spaced trials~$t_{s,0},\dotsc,t_{s,l-1}$ for some~$l$. \item For each relay~$R$ with either the Guard or Exit flag set in at least one of the $t_{s,i}$ and such that $\ell_R(t_{s,i}) \not= -1$ for some~$i$, define the failure rate for $R$ to be $1-m/n$, where $m$ is the number of times $\ell_R(t_{s,i})=1$ and $n$ is the number of times $\ell_R(t_{s,i}) \geq 0$.
-Mark $R$ as a \emph{suspect} if its failure rate is $\geq \scr$. \end{enumerate} \item Perform guilty-node detection: \begin{enumerate} \item Choose $l'$ equally-spaced trials~$t_{g,0},\dotsc,t_{g,l'-1}$ for some~$l'$ with $t_{s,l-1}<t_{g,0}$. \item For each pair of suspect relays $R$ and~$R'$ such that~$R$ is a guard and $R'$ an exit in trial~$0$, define the failure rate for the pair~$(R, R')$ to be $1-m/n$, where $m$ is the number of times both relays are in the consensus and $(R, R')$ is successful and $n$ is the number of times both relays are in the consensus.
+Our implementation is as follows: \begin{enumerate} \item Mark some number of relays as attackers as described in Section~\ref{sec:sim-results}, choosing as many guard-exit relays as possible.\footnote{We have also analyzed this algorithm with the attacker who compromises no guard-exit relays; the results are practically identical.} \item Choose a \emph{suspect cutoff rate} ($\scr$) and a \emph{guilty cutoff rate} ($\gcr$). \item Perform suspect-node detection: \begin{enumerate} \item Choose $l$ equally-spaced trials~$t_{s,0},\dotsc,t_{s,l-1}$ for some~$l$. \item For each relay~$R$ with either the Guard or Exit flag set in at least one of the $t_{s,i}$ and such that $\ell_R(t_{s,i}) \not= -1$ for some~$i$, define the failure rate for $R$ to be $1-m/n$, where $m$ is the number of times $\ell_R(t_{s,i})=1$ and $n$ is the number of times $\ell_R(t_{s,i}) \geq 0$.
+Mark $R$ as a \emph{suspect} if its failure rate is~$\geq \scr$. \end{enumerate} \item Perform guilty-node detection: \begin{enumerate} \item Choose $l'$ equally-spaced trials~$t_{g,0},\dotsc,t_{g,l'-1}$ for some~$l'$ with $t_{s,l-1}<t_{g,0}$. \item For each pair of suspect relays $R$ and~$R'$ such that~$R$ is a guard and $R'$ an exit in trial~$0$, define the failure rate for the pair~$(R, R')$ to be $1-m/n$, where $m$ is the number of times both relays are in the consensus and $(R, R')$ is successful and $n$ is the number of times both relays are in the consensus.
 A pair is successful if both relays were successfully probed and $(R, M, R')$ is not killed by the attacker, where $M$ is a relay that we control (and hence is always up and not an attacker).
-The pair~$(R, R')$ is \emph{guilty} if its failure rate is $\leq \gcr$. \item Label the relay~$R$ as \emph{guilty} if there is a guilty pair $(R, R')$ or $(R', R)$ for some~$R'$. \end{enumerate} \end{enumerate}
+The pair~$(R, R')$ is \emph{guilty} if its failure rate is~$\leq \gcr$. \item Label the relay~$R$ as \emph{guilty} if there is a guilty pair $(R, R')$ or $(R', R)$ for some~$R'$. \end{enumerate} \end{enumerate}

 We choose different trials for suspect and guilty node detection, because the latter must be started after the former has completed.
 We choose a starting trial so that all suspect and guilty node detection trials can be completed before the end of the replay data.
 In our implementation, we take $t_{s,i+1} = t_{s,i}+1$, $t_{g,i+1}=t_{g,i}$, and $t_{g,0} = t_{s,l-1}+1$ and choose $t_{s,0}$ so that $t_{s,0}+l+l'$ is less than the total number of trials in our data.